 A blood test is a vital first step in engaging actively in preserving your health.

 It can show you areas to improve, or reaffirm that your active, nutrition-conscious lifestyle is working for you (and that you’re getting the hard-to-find nutrients).

 Regardless of what it says, it will give you peace of mind because a basic blood test is still our best way of understanding what’s happening in our bodies.

 Now, allow me to explain where all this is coming from…

 It starts with my dad, someone I’d consider to be fairly healthy.
-After being diagnosed with heard disease, he cut out most meats and began focusing on maximizing whole-food plant-based meals.
+After being diagnosed with heart disease, he cut out most meats and began focusing on maximizing whole-food plant-based meals.
 As a result, he lost over thirty pounds, lowered his total cholesterol to 119, and improved his overall cardiovascular health.

 Another win for plants!